 For the Soaker:

 - The day before making the bread, prepare the soaker by placing the cereal, rolled oats, quinoa, flax, sunflower seeds and water into a small bowl.
+It wont completely cover the grains, rather, just moisten them.
 Leave out at room temperature overnight.

 For the Dough:

-- Coat the inside of a large bowl and a 9x5" loaf pan with coconut oil.
+- Coat the inside of a large bowl and a 9x5" loaf pan with olive oil.
 Set aside.

-- Mix the almond milk and apple cider vinegar together.
+- Mix the milk and apple cider vinegar together.
 Whisk vigorously.
 Set aside.

 - Tuck the dough into a ball making sure the surface is taught.
-Transfer the dough to the oiled bowl, rolling it around to coat it with oil. *Coconut oil sometimes solidifies in the bowl (unless you use coconut pan spray), depending on the temperature of the bowl.
-If that's the case for you, just melt a bit of coconut oil and lightly coat the top of the dough.
+Transfer the dough to the oiled bowl, rolling it around to coat it with oil.
 Cover the bowl with plastic wrap or moist doubled up tea towels.Set a timer for 90 minutes to allow the dough to ferment.
 It should double in size.
 If the dough is rising too fast, pop it in the fridge to cool it down for 10-15 minutes or set it in a cooler area of the house.
 It may take longer to rise, but we don't want it to rise too fast, as this is where flavor development occurs.
 The goal is not for it to rise in 90 minutes.
 The goal is for the dough to double in size.
 90 minutes is only a guide.

 - To shape the dough, remove the dough from the bowl and place it on a lightly floured work surface.
-Use the illustrations above as a guide to shape the dough.
-Press the dough into a rough rectangle about 3/4" thick, 6" wide and 8-10" long.
+Use the illustrations in the blog post as a guide to shape the dough.
+Press the dough into a rough rectangle about 3/4 inches thick, 6 inches wide and 8-10 inches long.
 Fold the dough lengthwise 2/3 over onto itself and crease it firmly using the pinky side of your hand.
 Fold the 1/3 piece left towards the crease and pinch the seam closed.
-Fold in the ends, coming in about an 1" and pinch the seam closed.
+Fold in the ends, coming in about an 1 inch and pinch the seam closed.
 Turn the bread over and rock it back and fourth a bit and gently fluff the ends in a bit.
 Gently place the loaf, seam side down into the prepared loaf pan.
-Lightly spray or brush with water and sprinkle 1 Tbs of Rolled oats over the top.
+Lightly spray or brush with water and sprinkle 1 tablespoon of rolled oats over the top.
 Cover with plastic wrap or moistened doubled up tea towels.
 Set the timer for 90 minutes and proof until the dough nearly doubles in size.
 I've had this dough take longer and much shorter to rise than 90 minutes (It's also risen right on time before too!).
 The amount of time will vary depending on the temperature of its surroundings.
-Just keep an eye on it and look for it to almost double in size or rise about 1.1/4" above the lip of the pan at the center.
+Just keep an eye on it and look for it to almost double in size or rise about 1 1/4 inches above the lip of the pan at the center. *Tip: if the dough is sloooow, you can pop it into a turned off oven with the light on to speed this along.

-- Remove the bread from the loaf pan immediately and allow to cool on a cooling rack for a least 2 hours.
-If the bread is cut before it's cool it will be gummy inside (a practice in patience for sure!).
+- Turn the bread out of the loaf pan and onto a cooling rack.
+Allow to cool completely, for a least 2 hours.
+If the bread is cut before it's cool it will be gummy inside.

 - Store cut side down on a cutting board, for a few hours of storage.
-For longer storage, store in a plastic bag for up to 5 days.
-It freezes beautifully too, if you want to save 1/2 for next week.
+For longer storage, store in a plastic bag for up to 2 days.
+Freeze sliced in a freezer bag for up to two weeks.
+The bread can go from freezer to toaster, or thaw covered at room temperature.

 Turned out great!
 I used all purpose whole wheat flour for all 3 cups, and honey instead of maple syrup since that’s what I had.
 A great loaf.
 The instructions were perfect.
 Thanks!
 Next on to the sourdough!